WWE Rumors: Huge Update On How The Hardy Boyz Can Appear At ‘WrestleMania 33’

 Earlier this week, it was rumored that WWE had officially offered new contracts to Matt and Jeff Hardy for a return to the company.
-There is no word on if the brothers have accepted them yet, but rumors are flying that they could end up making a surprise return at WrestleMania 33 in a little over a week.
+There is no word if the brothers have accepted them yet, but rumors are flying that they could end up making a surprise return at WrestleMania 33 in a little over a week.
 While there are a number of obstacles in the way, here is how the Hardy Boyz could show up at the biggest pay-per-view (PPV) of the year.

 With WrestleMania 33 on the way and everyone saying it is a matter of “when” and not “if the Hardy Boyz will return to WWE; fans want to know if this mash-up is possible.
-Well, WWE may be much smarter than anyone thinks and it looks as if they have been setting up this return for weeks and maybe even months.
+Well, WWE may be much smarter than anyone thinks,and it looks as if they have been setting up this return for weeks and maybe even months.

 As the Hardy Boyz continue their “Expedition of Gold,” they are scheduled to defend the Ring of Honor Tag Team Championships at SuperCard of Honor XI on April 1.
 When they face the Young Bucks at that event, they will be in Lakeland, Florida, which is all of 45 minutes from Orlando.